 The place where it gets tricky, though, is in doing these things while still being compassionate and respectful to any new person who may join your relationship.
 Often, the temptation exists to create rules and set boundaries that will protect the existing relationship even at the expense of any other member of the relationship, particularly when it’s all theoretical and there is nobody else involved yet.

-This ability to compromise, and to negotiate a set of boundaries that both people can function in, is absolutely critical if you are to make this work.
-Equally critical is a commitment to follow through on the things you say that you will do, and abide by the negotiated boundaries in your relationship completely and without fail.
+This ability to compromise, and to negotiate a set of agreements that both people can function in, is absolutely critical if you are to make this work.
+Equally critical is a commitment to follow through on the things you say that you will do, and abide by the negotiated agreements in your relationship completely and without fail.
 A relationship where the people involved have different expectations is already under stress; even seemingly trivial infractions can easily be magnified to the point where they jeopardize everything you wish to build together.
-Remember, though, when you’re building these rules: any new person joining the relationship is a human being, too.
-A new person joining your relationship is going to bring needs and desires of his own, and it’s wise to respect them.
+Remember, though, when you’re building these rules: any new person becoming involved with one of you is a human being, too.
+A new person is going to bring needs and desires of his own, and it’s wise to respect them.
 Consider the needs of everyone involved!